Prosumma/CoreDataQueryInterface/README.md

 ## Overview

 Core Data Query Interface is a type-safe, fluent, intuitive library for working with Core Data in Swift.
-If you've worked with LINQ in the C# world, you can think of CDQI as "LINQ for Core Data", though without the syntactic sugar of the custom operators.
+If you've worked with LINQ in the C# world, you can think of CDQI as "LINQ for Core Data".

 The simplicity of the syntax compared to standard Core Data speaks for itself: